discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 Remember to add CC skills when necessary.
 If the phase lasts longer than this, improvise according to phase end timing.

 </Card>

 </Advanced>

 <Beginner>

 <Card title="Step-by-Step Video">

-This video shows the step-by-step approach to the rotation listed on the left.
+This video shows the step-by-step approach to the rotation.
+Please note that this video focuses on the old rotation utilizing <Trait name="biggamehunter" />.

 <Video youtube="03nlPL24KWE" caption="by Ascers"/>